Boulder08/chunknorris/README.md

 **--scd-method**: Defines the method for scene change detection.
 - --scd-method 0 uses a QP file style list (with only keyframes) of scene changes.
 It attempts to find the file from the path where the encoding script is, searching also in subfolders if needed.
 - --scd-method 1 uses ffmpeg for detection, and uses a separate Avisynth script.
 If it finds one from the encoding script path with the same name as the encoding script with '_scd' added at the end, it uses that.
-  Otherwise a new file will be created based on the encoding script, loading only the source.
+  Otherwise, a new file will be created based on the encoding script, loading only the source.
 Please make sure the source is loaded in the first line of the encoding script!
 - --scd-method 2 uses ffmpeg for detection, and uses the encoding script to do it.
 - --scd-method 3 uses PySceneDetect for detection and a separate script like in method 1.
 - --scd-method 4 uses PySceneDetect for detection and the encoding script like in method 2.